 Figure 2: Absorption spectral comparison between measurement and simulation results of collagen

 (Maya Mizuno, et al. Journal of Biological Physics.
 2015, vol. 41, p.
 293.)

 The absorption properties could change as the collagens contract or undergo other kinds of morphological changes.
 Moreover, when terahertz waves were used to create an image of a cuttlefish bone, which consists of calcium carbonate and an organic substance (β-chitin), the intensity of the transmitted waves could be used to distinguish area A, which has a smaller contact area between calcium carbonate and β-chitin, from area B, which has a larger contact area (black and white on the image), as shown in Figure 3.

 Figure 3: Picture of cuttlefish bone and the image created using terahertz waves

-This interaction between molecules and the molecular vibration have a significant impact on the function of biological tissue, so future research, including detecting changes in the condition of hydrated tissue, must be done with test samples that are closer to those in the real tissue.
+This interaction between molecules and the molecular have a significant impact on the function of biological tissue, so we are researching for include detecting changes in the condition of the hydrated tissue, must be done with test samples that are closer to those in the real tissue.